{/*

 Challenges of Taking Your E-commerce Business Global

-When stationing your business operations locally, you have a firm understanding of operational costs, cultural norms and customs, and compliance regulations.
+When stationing your business operations locally, you understand operational costs, cultural norms and customs, and compliance regulations.

-However, when taking your business global, especially for e-commerce businesses, these aspects of business will become an unfamiliar territory.
-It’s important to take these business matters into account when setting up shop overseas.
+However, when taking your business global, especially for e-commerce businesses, these aspects of business will become unfamiliar territory.
+It’s important to consider these business matters when setting up a shop overseas.

 Different locations have fundamentally different ways of going about business.
 One noticeable difference and one that will directly affect you if you aspire to conduct global transactions is currency.